hmcts/design-system/app/views/components/calendar-date-picker/README.md

 - Restricting navigation so users can't navigate to months in the past if only dates in the future are selectable.
 - In the summary list date ranges should be displayed as, e.g. 'Monday, 3rd June to Thursday, 6th June 2019'.
 Currently, they're displayed as a single date per item in the list.
+- When a date from an another month is selected within the current month view the calendar moves to the new month.
+This can be disorientating.
+The calendar should stay in the current month unless unless the user explicitly navigates to the month.

 There is a non-JS version of the pattern which uses the standard date fields and 'add another' patterns to build up a list of dates.